Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Best food in Lisbon

-Portuguese cuisine is incredibly diverse, and Lisbon, being the capital, is a hub for Portuguese people coming from all directions and a melting pot of food originated from different regions.
+Portuguese cuisine is incredibly diverse, and Lisbon, being the capital, is a hub for Portuguese people coming from all directions and a melting pot of food originating from different regions.

-Below, it’s the author’s top pick for the food to try while visiting Lisbon.
+Below is the author’s top pick for food to try while visiting Lisbon.

 The list doesn’t offer vegetarian options, however, Lisbon has plenty of vegetarian restaurants at your disposal.